darts/ST3009-StatisticalMethodsForCompSci/FinalExam/Report.md

 <!-- ![Question 2](images/Q2_a_2.png) -->
 <!-- ![Question 3](images/Q2_a_3.png) -->

 When comparing each of these questions, we can see a clear trend with each question.
 In the case of the first question, a large number of students got full marks.
-There is a cluster at each end with students trending towards doing very well or quite poorly.
-The question could have a relatively simple answer in a topic that would be easy to answer well if the student studied the topic but would be very hard to pass if they had not studied the topic.
+There is also a cluster at each end with students trending towards doing very well or very poorly.
+This distribution of marks could hint at a question that was not inherently difficult but may have been a niche topic to study.
+A question with a specific answer that wasn't difficult if studied but hard to guess (hence the lack of scores around 50%).

 The second question has a more central distribution with few students failing (<40%) but none doing exceptionally well.
 Most scores are clustered around the 50% mark.
 This seems to show that it was relatively easy to pass but very hard to do well.
 It also implies that most students were prepared for this question.

-Question 3 was reasonable,
+Question 3 seems to have been a reasonable question.
+Most students passed with a mark of ~50% but the results also tailed upwards implying that it allowed students who worked hard or were very well prepared to perform to a higher standard.
+Therefore I would assume it is a well balanced question that was not very hard to achieve a passing grade in while also allowing students to distinguish themselves.

-allowed students to excel
+This approach to evaluating the difficulty of questions has several advantages and disadvantages.
+Advantages include that it is very quick and easy to view the information as all it requires is plotting the results, it also provides information on the distribution of results.
-Looks like a well balanced question
+However it doesn't show information about how individual students performed across the exams ie a student could do very well in one exam but poorly in another and this type on analysis would not show that.

 #### (b)

 The following two graphs illustrate the conditioned mean and variance for Q2 & Q3 based on results in Q1.
+This was achieved by grouping each of the students based on their score in Q1 and and then plotting both their mark for Q2 & Q3 as well as the variance at each (calculated using the matlab $var$ function).

 <img src="images/Q2_b_mean.png" alt="Means" width="300"/>